ultimate271/notes/book/agnostic/firstdraft.md

 further mastery of his own consciousness, and be able to generate and manipulate his imagination is such a way as to create his own world.
-In fact, they might be so driven by such a compulsion, that they might even commit suicide, under the supposition that the concept of the body is simply some construct of the inner, and that by destroying it, they will be able to free their consciousness from it's state of non-being, and proceed to imagine a world much greater than the one he is currently stuck in.
+In fact, they might be so driven by such a compulsion, that they might even commit suicide, or mass murder (which is justified by the belief that the people he's killing are simply a part of his own imagination), or torture (perhaps under the belief that his imagination will reveal the reason for conjuring up the people he's torturing if he tortures them enough) all under the supposition that the concept of the real is simply some construct of the inner, and that by destroying it, or by subjecting it to any of these treatments, they will be able to free their consciousness from it's state of non-being, and proceed to imagine a world much greater than the one he is currently stuck in.

 So I want to clarify a point here.
-I'm not saying that, because the belief in this idea leads one down this sort of path of self-destructive behavior (self-destructive in what would be commonly considered any other more sane system of belief), it means that the idea is neccesarily false.
+I'm not saying that, because the belief in this idea leads one down this sort of path of self-destructive and even violent behavior (self-destructive in what would be commonly considered any other more sane system of belief), it means that the idea is neccesarily false.
 I am not equating the utility in the belief of something with the claim that such a thing actually exists.
 But what I am saying is that, since such a claim seems to have little basis in explaining the aspects of our experience which we don't